Customer Segmentation via Cluster Analysis

 Cluster analysis uses mathematical models to discover groups of similar customers based on the smallest variations among customers within each group.

-In the context of customer segmentation, cluster analysis is the use of a mathematical model to discover groups of similar customers based on finding the smallest variations among customers within each group.
+In the context of customer segmentation, customer clustering analysis is the use of a mathematical model to discover groups of similar customers based on finding the smallest variations among customers within each group.
 These homogeneous groups are known as “customer archetypes” or “personas”.

 The goal of cluster analysis in marketing is to accurately segment customers in order to achieve more effective customer marketing via personalization.
 A common cluster analysis method is a mathematical algorithm known as k-means cluster analysis, sometimes referred to as scientific segmentation.
 The clusters that result assist in better customer modeling and predictive analytics, and are also are used to target customers with offers and incentives personalized to their wants, needs and preferences.